moby/moby/docs/sources/reference/commandline/cli.md

     Build a new image from the source code at PATH

-      -f, --file=""            Name of the Dockerfile(Default is 'Dockerfile') --force-rm=false         Always remove intermediate containers
+      -f, --file=""            Name of the Dockerfile (Default is 'PATH/Dockerfile') --force-rm=false         Always remove intermediate containers
       --no-cache=false         Do not use cache when building the image --pull=false             Always attempt to pull a newer version of the image